solidi/learning-notes/hobbies/plastic-modeling.md

 ## Health and Safety

 1. Always use respiration protection when using cleaners/alcohol.
+1. Always use gloves when handling paints or thinners.
 1. Isopropyl alcohol fumes irritate the lungs.
 1. Use fan to ventilate area by pointing out window.